 Foster a Culture of Continuous Feedback

 With a traditional feedback method, reviewing is typically done after long intervals, usually during annual performance evaluations.
-This can easily cause employees to become disconnected from their goals and makes it difficult to achieve better results.
+This can easily cause employees to become disconnected from their goals and make achieving better results difficult.
 With a culture of continuous feedback, employees can coordinate their work, accomplishments, and goals much more easily, which keeps the employees focused and removes the need for large comparisons among employees during periodic performance reviews.